Waterboarding: Reported demonstrations

 In 2006 and 2007, Fox News and Current TV, respectively, demonstrated a waterboarding technique.
 In the videos, each correspondent is held against a board by the torturers.

 Christopher Hitchens voluntarily subjected himself to a filmed demonstration of waterboarding in 2008, an experience which he recounted in Vanity Fair.
 He was bound on a horizontal board with a black mask over his face.
-A group of men said to be highly trained in this tactic, who demanded anonymity, carried out the torture.
+A group of men said to be highly trained in this tactic, who requested anonymity, carried out the torture.
 Hitchens was strapped to the board at the chest and feet, face up, and unable to move.
 Metal objects were placed in each of his hands, which he could drop if feeling "unbearable stress", and he was given a code word that, if said, would immediately end the exercise.
 The interrogator placed a towel over Hitchens' face and poured water on it.
 After 16 seconds, Hitchens threw the metal objects to the floor and the torturers pulled the mask from his face, allowing him to breathe.
 Hitchens, who had previously expressed skepticism over waterboarding being considered a form of torture, changed his mind.
-Hitchens said of the matter:You may have read by now the official lie about this treatment, which is that it “simulates” the feeling of drowning.
+Hitchens said of the matter:You may have read by now the official lie about this treatment, which is that it "simulates" the feeling of drowning.
 This is not the case.
 You feel that you are drowning because you are drowning—or, rather, being drowned, albeit slowly and under controlled conditions and at the mercy (or otherwise) of those who are applying the pressure.